DarthCyber/Get-HID/README.md

    This commandlet identifies enumerated devices containing a VID & PID.
 It is dependent upon the download of a USB device database from linux-usb.org/usb.ids.
     This DB is updated regularly.
 However, it is not a complete database for all known VID/PIDs.
 That database resides with USB.org but they want monies to access it.

-    While you can manually enter a device ID using VID_xxxxPID_xxxx syntax it is recommended to pipe the deviceid property or an object with the deviceid property directly to the commandlet.
-It is also recommended that once the database has been downloaded you change the option to local.

-    See Notes for more info (add -full to get-help command)

 .EXAMPLE
-   Get-UsbID -DeviceID USB\VID_0DC3&PID_1004\6887070814 -MasterList Download Get-UsbID -DeviceID $entUsbIDList -MasterList Local -Keywords wireless,transceiver,radio Get-UsbID -DeviceID (gwmi win32_pnpentity|select deviceid) -MasterList Local Get-UsbID -DeviceID $entUsbIDList -MasterList Local -MasterFilePath C:\prevDB.dat
+   Get-UsbID -DeviceID USB\VID_0DC3&PID_1004\6887070814 -MasterList Download

+   Get-UsbID -DeviceID $entUsbIDList -MasterList Local -Keywords wireless,transceiver,radio

+   Get-UsbID -DeviceID (gwmi win32_pnpentity|select deviceid) -MasterList Local

+   Get-UsbID -DeviceID $entUsbIDList -MasterList Local -MasterFilePath C:\prevDB.dat

 .INPUTS
    System.String